carl-talanda/my-profesional-website/README.md

 -added new text on container left
 -added photo on container right but photo is broken forgot to git add because its not finnished yet -another animations

+# Pre-Alpha 0.9x0000 build
+-Website Recoded and upgraded
+-Animations Now Way More Better And Fancier
+-Fixed The overflow of Container Right
+-still no responsive i be workinig on that i'm Solo developer

+# pre-Alpha 1.0
+-Now Website Upgraded But Animations Reduced
+-Website is now Responsive Friendlier on Most pc's Resolution -Now still Only 2 animations That im Working Yet -Website Had rebuild Because Earlier Was Not Responsive Friendly

 # Apology For my Grammar